paritosh2004singh-wq/dut-project-stt/README.md

 - Dual-delay transcription using Mistral realtime streaming
 - Silence gating and hallucination suppression using a VAD pipeline
 - Asynchronous translation using Groq
-- A React frontend split into reusable components and custom hooks
+- Semantic search of past session archives
+- A sleek, Apple-like unified dashboard frontend built with React

 The backend listens for PCM audio, filters it through voice activity detection, streams voiced audio to transcription, and triggers translation when a pause is detected or recording stops.
+Transcripts are stored and can be retrieved via semantic search.

 ## Current Directory Layout